Rogue River Rafting

 Mile 19.5: Mule Creek Canyon (III)

 This iconic western rapid has a tricky set of entrance rocks (Jaws) followed by a memorable narrow walled canyon.
+It takes skill and luck to get through the canyon in a raft without bumping either wall.
 Within the canyon lies Coffee Pot a bubbling section of whitewater that has flipped many inflatable kayaks.
 Keep an eye out for Stair Creek on the left at the bottom of the rapid.

 Mile 22.3: Blossom Bar (IV)